-Requirement Area Flood Zone 3b (fluvial) Flood Zone 3a (fluvial) Flood Zone 2 Ordinary Watercourse Under the Flood and Water Management Act 2010, Sur require consent under section 23 of the Land Drainage A consent Surrey County Council issues covers works (inclu in the watercourse or a change to the alignment or the k rrey County Council (as the Lead Local Flood Authority, on Act 1991.
-These structures and obstructions may include ading temporary works) that affect water flow within the opanks of the watercourse.
-The SCC website provides further or LLFA) is the consenting authority for propos dams, weirs, culverts (pipes) or any other struc channel of an ordinary watercourse.
-This could per information on this sed structures and obstructions within a watercourse, which cture which affects the flow of water within the channel.
-The be a new pipe (culvert), bridge, dam, pond or other structure
+Requirement Area Flood Zone 3b (fluvial) Flood Zone 3a (fluvial) Flood Zone 2 Flood Zone 1 Ordinary Watercourse require consent under section 23 of the Land Drainage consent Surrey County Council issues covers works (incli errey County Council (as the Lead Local Flood Authority, of Act 1991.
+These structures and obstructions may include uding temporary works) that affect water flow within the banks of the watercourse.
+The SCC website provides further dams, weirs, culverts (pipes) or any other structure channel of an ordinary watercourse.
+This could be a which affects the flow of water within the channel.
+The